Census 2016: Canada getting more diverse as immigration, Indigenous population increase

 Immigrant children (those who were born outside Canada or have at least one foreign-born parent) are expected to make up 47.2 per cent of the population of residents under 15 by 2036, according to Statistics Canada projections.
 In 2016, they made up 37.5 per cent of the under-15 population.
 The population of those under 15 with two foreign-born parents is expected to increase at a steady rate as well, hitting 26 per cent by 2036.

-Where Canada's immigrants are going: Decline in Ontario, growth in Alberta
+Where new Canadians are going: Decline in Ontario, growth in Alberta

 The magnetic force of the Prairie provinces is growing, with greater portion of immigrants choosing to settle there compared to Ontario and B.C.